zjdgx/tylermcginnis.github.io/pages/articles/2017-01-03-react-interview-questions/index.md

 > When would you use a __Class Component__ over a __Functional Component__?

-If your component has state or a life cycle method(s), use a Class component.
+If your component has state or a lifecycle method(s), use a Class component.
 Otherwise, use a Functional component.

 ***